thoughtspot/tse-api-tutorial-alt/README.md

 This repository contains a shorter version of the API tutorial available on the documentation site.
 It's been simplified a bit to highlight the user of the APIs for Python and TypeScript while covering most of the same topics.

+# Instructions

+TODO - add instructions on how to use this repository.